ArchipelagoMW-HollowKnight/Archipelago.HollowKnight/README.md

 6. The game will immediately drop you into the randomized game.
 So if you are waiting for a countdown then wait for it to lapse before hitting Start, or hit Start then pause the game once you're in it.

 # Contributing
-Contributions are welcome, all code is licensed under MIT license.
+Contributions are welcome, all code is licensed under the MIT License.
 Please track your work within the repository if you are taking on a feature.
 This is done via GitHub Issues.
 If you are taking on an issue please comment on the issue and assign yourself (if possible).
 If you are looking to contribute something that isn't in the issues list then please submit an issue to describe what work you intend to take on.

 There are a few guidelines/rules I personally follow and deeply encourage all contributors to follow:
 * All issues must be linked to the [Hollow Knight Archipelago](https://github.com/users/Ijwu/projects/1/views/1) project board.